-This article walks you through using easy install to create a non-domain-joined Linux VDA in Citrix DaaS.
+This article walks you through using the easy install method to create and enroll a non-domain-joined Linux VDA with a machine catalog in Citrix DaaS or Citrix Virtual Apps and Desktops 2407 and later.

-- Non-domain-joined VDAs are supported for Citrix DaaS. - Your control plane must be deployed over Citrix DaaS. - You can deploy non-domain-joined VDAs in a public cloud or on-premises data center.
+- For Citrix DaaS customers: - You can deploy non-domain-joined VDAs in a public cloud or in the on-premises data center.
 Non-domain-joined VDAs are managed by the control plane in Citrix DaaS. - To create non-domain-joined VDAs, customers utilizing the Citrix Gateway service must ensure that Rendezvous V2 is enabled.
 Cloud Connectors are required only if you plan to provision machines on on-premises hypervisors or if you want to use Active Directory as the identity provider in Workspace. - To create non-domain joined VDAs, you can also use MCS.
-For more information, see Create non-domain-joined Linux VDAs using MCS. - MCS doesn't support bare metal servers. - The following features are available for non-domain-joined Linux VDAs: - Create local users with specified attributes on non-domain-joined VDAs - Non-SSO authentication - Authentication with Azure Active Directory - Rendezvous V2
+For more information, see Create non-domain-joined Linux VDAs using MCS. - MCS doesn't support bare metal servers. - The following features are available for non-domain-joined Linux VDAs: - Create local users with specified attributes on non-domain-joined VDAs - Non-SSO authentication - Authentication with Azure Active Directory - Rendezvous V2 catalog.